 Temperature in the top 100 m

 Temperatures recorded by the CTD during the occupation were averaged between 0 and 100 m, which corresponds roughly to the temperature regime of the phyto- and mesozoo- plankton sampled layer.
 While the timing of the cruise affects the average temperature for a given region and year, removing the years 2003 and 2004 (due to later-than-usual sampling dates, Figure 2) from the reference period lowered it by about 0.2 °C and resulted in little effect on the anomaly patterns (not shown here).
-The Labrador Shelf exhibited a lower temperature (mean of approximately 1.1 °C) than the Labrador basin (approximately 4.2 °C) and the Greenland shelf (mean of approximately 3 °C) due to the inflow of Arctic water (Figure 6, top panels).
+The Labrador Shelf (LS) exhibited a lower temperature (mean of approximately 1.1 °C) than the Central Labrador Sea (CSL) (approximately 4.2 °C) and the Greenland shelf (GS) (mean of approximately 3 °C) due to the inflow of Arctic water (Figure 6, top panels).

-The Central Basin and Greenland shelves warmest year occurred in 2003, while the warmest anomaly for the Labrador Shelf happened in 2009 (Figure 6, bottom panel).
-While temperatures on the Central Basin and Greenland shelves have been continuously lower than average since 2013, the Labrador Shelf shows a succession of higher and lower values than normal (Figure 6).
-Labrador current flowing south is typically much colder than the Central Basin region and its eastern boundary moves longitudinally.
+The CLS and GS warmest year occurred in 2003, while the warmest anomaly for the LS happened in 2009 (Figure 6, bottom panel).
+While temperatures on the CLS and GS have been continuously lower than average since 2013, the LS shows a succession of higher and lower values than normal (Figure 6).
+Labrador current flowing south is typically much colder than the CLS region and its eastern boundary moves longitudinally.
 The presence of ice is sometimes keeping us from sampling the shelf area, therefore returning a warmer-than-normal average temperature.

 Nutrients